Area bounds for planar convex bodies containing a fixed number of interior integral points: Area bounds for lattice polygons

 \section{Area bounds for lattice polygons}

-The methods, we used for planar convex bodies, work even better in the special case of lattice polygons.
+The methods, we used for planar convex bodies, work even better for lattice polygons.
 In particular the following lemma leads directly to the classification of hollow lattice polygons (e.g. done in \cite[4.1.2]{Koe91}) or to a direct simple proof of Scott's area bound, which also gives an interesting proof of Pick's theorem en passant.

 On the other hand we can use results from algebraic geometry via the language of toric geometry to obtain area bounds for lattice polygons.
-We even get an estimate for the error term in Scott's area bound on this way, implying the correct asymptotic behavior in Theorem \ref{TheoremBigWidth}.
+This approach provides an estimate for the error term in Scott's area bound on this way, implying the correct asymptotic behavior in Theorem \ref{TheoremBigWidth}.

 \begin{defi} The \textit{standard lattice triangle} is given as

 \end{defi}

 \begin{rem} Lattice polygons that are affine unimodular equivalent to integer multiples of $\Delta_2$ are often special cases in the results of this section.
 This starts already with the following lemma. \end{rem}